-Compare & Apply Credit Cards from various categories such as Travel, Shopping, Rewards, Cash back, Premium, Balance Transfer, Benefits and Fees etc. To choose the right credit card for you, you need to look at how you plan to use it, your current financial situation and your future goals.
+Compare & Apply for Credit Cards from various categories such as Travel, Shopping, Rewards, Cashback, Premium, Balance Transfer, Benefits and Fees etc. To choose the right credit card for you, you need to look at how you plan to use it, your current financial situation and your future goals.

-A credit card is a short term loan that is issued by financial institutions or banks to the account holders through which a person can pay for goods or services.
-To avail the facility of credit card, you need to have a good credit history with the bank and appropriate monthly income.
-Once the bank reviews both these things, it approves credit card and decide the maximum limit to be spent.
-The process is different for every individual and each bank has its own terms and regulations.
+A credit card is a short term loan issued by financial institutions or banks to the account holders through which a person can pay for goods or services.
+To avail of a credit card, you need to have a good credit history with the bank and appropriate monthly income.
+Once the bank reviews both these things, it approves the credit card and decides the maximum limit.
+Each bank has its terms and regulations.

-As a credit card gives you a good limit, it can be used for daily expenses or short term finances.
-When you are short of money in your bank account, you can use credit card as a substitute for expensive purchases.
-But to avoid any type of extra interest charges, the used amount has to be put back within 30 days of purchases or some banks provide 50 days facility to repay the credit money.
+As a credit card gives you a reasonable limit, it can be used for daily expenses or short term finances.
+For example, when you are short of money in your bank account, you can use a credit card to substitute for expensive purchases.
+But to avoid any type of extra interest charges, the used amount has to be put back within 30 days of purchases, or some banks provide 50 days facility to repay the credit money.

-For long term expenses, credit card is not a good thing.
-The interests are really high if you fail to pay the credit within the stipulated time.
-Also, some credit cards charge 18% interest rate which is why you should avoid using it for long term.
-Rather go for a personal loan if need arises as you can get that at 5%, maybe.
+For long term expenses, a credit card is not a good thing.
+The interests are high if you fail to pay the credit within the stipulated time.

-Simply put, a credit card helps you when you don’t have sufficient funds in your account to fulfill your needs or luxuries.
-As you use money in the credit card, you have to pay it back later within 30 days and if not, you have to pay some interest by paying back the minimum amount.
-Plus, credit card has nothing to do with your bank account and you are free to spend up to the credit limit.
+A credit card helps you when you don’t have sufficient funds in your account to fulfil your needs or luxuries.
+As you use the money on the credit card, you have to pay it back later within 30 days, and if not, you have to pay some interest by paying back the minimum amount.
+Plus, a credit card has nothing to do with your bank account, and you are free to spend up to the credit limit.

-A debit card is also called ATM card which works according to your bank account.
-Through debit card, you can withdraw or use only that much of amount which you have in the account.
-Whenever you use the debit card, your account gets debited so make sure to maintain enough funds before you pay for anything.
+A debit card is also called an ATM card which works according to your bank account.
+Through a debit card, you can withdraw or use only that much of the amount you have in the account.
+Whenever you use the debit card, your account gets debited, so make sure to maintain enough funds before paying for anything.

 Much like personal loans, credit card works.
-In Sri Lanka, when you buy something using the credit card, basically you borrow money from the card issuer which needs to be repaid back by the end of each month.
-You have to pay the whole amount you have borrowed or else an interest is charged on unpaid amount.
+In Sri Lanka, when you buy something using a credit card, you borrow money from the card issuer, which needs to be repaid by the end of each month.
+You have to pay the whole amount you have borrowed, or else interest is charged on the unpaid amount.

-Credit cards, no doubt are good to help manage your finances and can earn you a good credit score if used properly.
-But if you fail to understand how it works, you will find yourself trapped in a bigger debt.
+Credit cards, no doubt, are good to help manage your finances and can earn you a good credit score if used properly.
+But if you fail to understand how it works, you will find yourself trapped in bigger debt.

 Let’s read in detail about the components of how a credit card works: